yiisoft/docs/guide/en/tutorial/using-with-event-loop.md

 have to take much care about memory leaks or properly cleaning up context.
 On the other side, initializing everything for every request takes time and overall consumes up to 50% of processing resources.

 There is an alternative way of running an application.
 Event loop.
-The idea is to initilize everything possible once and then process a number of requests using it.
+The idea is to initialize everything possible once and then process a number of requests using it.
 Such approach is usually called event loop.

 There are multiple tools that could be used to achieve it.
 Notably, [RoadRunner](https://roadrunner.dev/) and